 A stunning patchwork landscape made up of vineyards, olive groves, baking wheat plantations, and ranches full of cattle is just a small part of the agricultural attractions that produce the country’s most delicious dishes.

 For the best of Spanish wine, venture to famous Rioja and mouth-watering tapas head to Extremadura.
 The world’s most delectable jamón serrano comes from Andalucía, while world-famous paella has its provenance in Valencia.

-Bask in the sun along the Mediterranean shores, run with the bulls or revel in the majesty and mystery of the Pyrenees.
-Whatever the variety of holiday, Spain is sure to impress and leave visitors wanting more.
+Bask in the sun along the Mediterranean shores, run with the bulls, or revel in the majesty and mystery of the Pyrenees.
+Whatever the variety of holidays, Spain is sure to impress and leave visitors wanting more.

 Want more updates about UNESCO World Heritage Sites in Spain?
 Follow #TeamOutofTown, on Facebook, and Twitter, Instagram, and Pinterest for more travel ideas.

 - The Scenes And Sights Of Coron Via Discovery Fleet Cruise